What you need to do if you want to obtain a PhD from the Faculty of Human Sciences:

 Telephone: +49-221/470-4619

-Step 3: Admission is granted
+Step 4: Admission as a doctoral candidate is granted

-With the letter of admission from the doctoral office you can enroll in the student office of the University of Cologne for doctoral studies (you will also receive a student ID card here).
+With the letter of admission from the Doctoral Office you can enroll for doctoral studies at the Student Application and Registration Office of the University of Cologne (you will also receive a student ID card here).

-Step 3b: Your doctoral studies begin and you work on your dissertation
+Step 6: Your doctoral studies begin and you work on your dissertation

 However, two mandatory elements are binding for all doctoral candidates and are intended to help ensure the quality of the doctoral conditions: